Vie (album): Commercial performance

 Vie debuted at number 4 on the US Billboard 200, earning 57,000 album-equivalent units in its first week—comprising 26,000 in pure album sales.
-This marked Doja's fourth Top 10 album on the Billboard 200..
-Despite the album's equal chart debut in comparison to Scarlet and positive reactions from critics, its singles have received less streams in comparison to her other albums.
+This marked Doja's fourth Top 10 album on the Billboard 200.
+Despite the album's equal chart debut in comparison to Scarlet and positive reactions from critics, its singles have received fewer streams in comparison to her other albums.

 Outside of the US, Vie debuted at number 6 on the ARIA Top 50 Albums chart in Australia, becoming Doja's third consecutive Top 10 album in the country.
 It also reached number 1 on the ARIA Hip Hop/R&B Albums chart.
 In New Zealand, the album peaked at number 4 on the Official New Zealand Albums Chart, marking a strong performance in the region.
 Across Europe, Vie charted moderately, reaching number 16 in Austria and number 48 in Italy but had better numbers in Scotland, Belgium and Portugal, where the album respectively debuted number 4, number 7 and number 8.
 It also debuted in the top twenty in the Netherlands, France and Poland, respectively at number 11, number 14 and number 15.
 The album also entered the Japanese Download Albums chart at number 82, reflecting modest digital sales.